 –All About Jazz

 Her debut CD on OA2 Records, I’ll Get Around to It, catapulted her to national acclaim in 2010.
 She followed that with Barely There in 2012 and Maybe in October 2015.
-Her fourth Origin album, Reverie, released in October 2019.
-A three-time nominee for the Earshot Jazz Vocalist of the Year Award, she’s known for her lustrous, burnished tone; her uncanny sense of phrasing; and a delivery that’s both understated and passionate.
+A three-time nominee for the Earshot Jazz Vocalist of the Year Award, she released her fourth Origin album, Reverie, in October 2019.